TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Resource.rst

    String

 :aspect:`Description`
-   The path incl. filename to the file (relative to the `Resource` folder of current extension)
+   The path including filename to the file, relative to the :file:`Resources` folder of the current extension

-:aspect:`Default value`

 :aspect:`Mandatory`
    Yes